dusktrades/ftx-cli/README.md

   -a, --subaccount <subaccount>  FTX subaccount name.

 Behaviour:
-  --schedule <schedule>          Schedule command to run at a specific future date and time or at every given time period until manually aborted.
+  --schedule <schedule>          Schedule command to run at a future date and time or periodically, according to a given interval, until manually aborted.

 UI:
   --[no-]colour                  Toggle coloured output.
   --[no-]update-notifications    Toggle update notifications.
 When enabled and an update is available, a notification will appear after command execution at most once a day.
 ```

-> ℹ️ Inline options take priority over saved credentials (via [`login`](#login)) and configuration (via [`config`](#config)), meaning you can set your defaults and then override them on a per-command basis where necessary.
+> ℹ️ Inline options take priority over saved credentials (via [`login`](./docs/topics/accounts/README.md#login)) and configuration (via [`config`](./docs/topics/configuration/README.md#config)), meaning you can set your defaults and then override them on a per-command basis where necessary.

 ---